1201 NE Lloyd Blvd

 Evelyn Johnson, Office Administrative Assistant

-Evelyn graduated with a BA in Geography from the University of South Carolina in 2005.
+Evelyn graduated with a BA in Geography from the University of South Carolina.
 She came to the West National Technology Support Center from the South Carolina Department of Natural Resources where she was the Administrative Assistant to the Hydrology Section and the State Climatology Office.
-During college, she was an environmental project coordinator and an asbestos building inspector for a geotechnical and environmental engineering firm.
-Evelyn relocated to Portland in the summer of 2009 and is happy to make the Pacific Northwest her home.
+During college, she was an environmental project coordinator and an asbestos building inspector for a private geotechnical and environmental engineering firm.
+Evelyn relocated to Portland in the summer of 2009 and lives in Lake Oswego with her husband Mike.

 Karma Anderson, Water Quality Specialist